QuentinRa/blog.quentinra.dev/special/web/index.md

 This course is supposed to help ENSIIE student to sail in the Web course.

-First you need to know that in 2020-2021
+First, you need to know that in 2020-2021

 * we did a "mini-project" (only one grade)
 * that we could reuse or not in the Web project